 - Protected Handicapped Students - Chapter 15

 The Steel Valley School District, in compliance with Section 504 of the Rehabilitation Act of 1973, and Chapter 15 of the Pennsylvania Public School Code, will provide without discrimination or cost to the student or family, those related aides, services or accommodations which are needed to provide the student equal opportunity to participate in and obtain the benefits of the school program and extracurricular activities to the maximum extent appropriate to the student’s abilities.
+To qualify as a protected handicapped student, the child must be of school age with a physical or mental handicap, which substantially limits or prohibits participation in or access to an aspect of the school program.
 These services and protections for protected handicapped students are distinct from those applicable to all eligible students in special education programs.

-For further information on the evaluation procedures and provisions of services to protected handicapped students, please contact your child’s school counselor or Mrs. Borges, Director of Pupil Personnel, Special Services and Elementary Education at (412) 464-3600 x1905.
+For further information on the evaluation procedures and provisions of services to protected handicapped students, please contact your child’s school counselor or Dr. Lisa Mumau, Director of Pupil Services at (412) 464-3600 x1905.

 The basic premise of the above-mentioned laws, rules, and regulations is that information about students cannot be disclosed without written parental consent except in limited instances which include disclosure from one educational agency to another when the student transfers.
 There are different categories of information: Educational Records consist of information related to a student that is maintained by an educational agency.
 Personally Identifiable Information includes the student's name, the name of the parent or other family members, a personal identifier or a list of personal characteristics that would make the student's identity easily traceable.

 Education Records and Personally Identifiable Information cannot be disclosed or related without written parent consent or if a student is over eighteen without student consent, except as permitted under Federal Regulations and State Guidelines with regard to the student's transfer to another educational agency.